Canary Use Cases

 How to Replicate

-Let's consider a situation in which you've identified three BINs for which you process the highest number of transactions—perhaps using the Top 25 BINs by Transaction Count chart in your Peacock Issuing Bank dashboard.
+Let's consider a situation in which you've identified three BINs for which you process the highest number of transactions—perhaps using the Top 25 BINs by Transaction Count chart in your Peacock Issuers dashboard.
 You want to ensure these transaction counts stay high and consistent over time, so you create a trigger in Canary with the following parameters:

 - Metric: Transaction Count

-- Threshold Type: Relative
+- Threshold Type: Relative Percentile

 - Direction: Below

-Canary then calculates a different threshold range for each of the three BINs, based on where 95% of your historical transaction count data sits in the time period specified in your chosen Lookback Window; you'll receive an alert whenever the transaction count for any of those BINs falls below that range.
+Canary then calculates a different threshold range for each of the three BINs, based on where 90% of your historical transaction count data sits in the time period specified in your chosen Lookback Window; you'll receive an alert whenever the transaction count for any of those BINs falls below that range.

 The Benefits

 In this use case example, we specifically built a Canary trigger around transaction count.
 You'll find out any time the number of transactions you process for cards with those BINs drops below the expected range.
 That being said, you can use this same logic to build a trigger for any key metric.
-For example, you may want to monitor approval rate, chargeback rate, or average order value for particular BINs, ensuring the associated customer segments aren't only trying to transact, but are succesfully doing so.
+For example, you may want to monitor approval rate, chargeback rate, or average order value for particular BINs, ensuring the associated customer segments aren't only trying to transact, but are successfully doing so.

 Regardless of which metric you choose, monitoring your data by BIN helps you detect meaningful changes in valuable segments of your business faster.
 If a particular BIN transacts frequently with you, then the customers who use those BINs are important to your business.
 Should something happen to prevent those customers from transacting with you at the same frequency, your business will disproportionately feel that impact.
 Triggers such as these can help you identify such issues and act before they impact your bottom line.